 Petal 1 vs. Discover it Secured

-Welcome bonus winner: Discover it Secured
+Discover it Secured

-Rewards rate winner: Discover it Secured
+Discover it Secured

 Which card earns the most?

-Since the Discover it Secured includes a traditional cash back rewards program while the Petal 1 only includes a limited Merchant Offers program, the Discover it Secured would earn more rewards for the average consumer.
+Since the Discover it Secured includes a traditional cash back rewards program, while the Petal 1 only includes a limited Merchant Offers program, the Discover it Secured would earn more rewards for the average consumer.

 Petal 1 vs. Discover it Secured spending example

-If you maximize the Discover it Secured’s 2 percent cash back at gas stations and restaurants (on up to $1,000 in combined purchases per quarter, then 1 percent back), you’ll get at least $80 in cash back per year, plus 1 percent cash back on all other purchases.
+If you maximize the Discover it Secured card’s 2 percent cash back at gas stations and restaurants (on up to $1,000 in combined purchases per quarter, then 1 percent back), you’ll get at least $80 in cash back per year, plus 1 percent cash back on all other purchases.
 And that’s before the Discover match at the end of the first year.

 The Petal 1, with its limited cash back program at select merchants, would not be able to beat the cash back you can earn from the Discover it Secured (in most cases).
+Although you may be able to snag a solid cash back offer, these offers are for specific merchants and are inconsistent.

 Why should you get the Petal 1?